pirate/security-growler/README.md

  * FTP
  * SMB
  * AFP
- * VNC
  * MySQL
  * PostgreSQL
  * iTunes Sharing
  * sudo commands
  * port-scans (e.g. if you're on the receiving end of nmap)
+ * VNC (requires app is run as root)

+TODO:
+ * keychain auth events (`/var/log/authd.log`, `/var/log/accountpolicy.log`)
+ * new listening sockets under port 1000 opened
+ * Wifi events?

+### Config:

 Settings are changed by editing a text file `settings.py`, accesible via the menubar dropdown item 'Settings...'.

 **To enable or disable alert types:**

 You can enable and disable certain alerts by editing the `WATCHED_SOURCES` section of the file.
-Simply add or remove event sources on the left (either port numbers or logfile paths), and put the parsers you want to enable on the right.
+Simply add or remove event sources on the left (either port numbers or logfile paths), and put the parser names you want to enable for each source on the right.
+Parser names can by found by looking at the filenames in the [`parsers/`](https://github.com/pirate/security-growler/tree/master/parsers) folder.

 ```python
 # e.g. this config only alerts for FTP, iTunes Sharing, sudo, & SSH